 - Highly durable with reduced breakage due to quality manufacturing

 - Comes in 2 ¾-inch height, not tall enough for bigger drivers, more ideal for irons

 The Pride Golf Tee checks in at 2 ¾ inches, making it great for fairway woods and iron play and less suitable for big drivers that reach 460cc in volume.

 These best golf tees are thinner than most larger wooden ones, but the hardwood body helps with durability and reduces breakage.

 Even though most golfers want to shy away from painted tees because they could lead to marking on their clubs, the Pride offers energetic golfers the chance to spice up their accessories – making it one of the best to have.

 Excellent dual golf tee package for beginning golfers

-Each tee also utilizes a four-prong cup that helps reduce friction and add distance with low spin.
-While Pride is known for making some of the best golf tees made of wood you’ll find, these plastic golf tees are quite capable of recreating the wood golf tees’ performance.
+Each tee also utilizes a four-prong cup that helps reduce friction and adds distance with low spin.
+While Pride is known for making some of the best golf tees made of wood you’ll find, these plastic ones are quite capable of recreating the wood golf tees’ performance.